Austrian president poised for rare Western visit to Iran

 Austrian Foreign Minister Sebastian Kurz will travel this month to both Israel and Iran, his ministry said.
 Israel is an enemy of Iran which has condemned the interim nuclear deal and believes Tehran is on the path to acquiring nuclear weapons - an allegation Iran strenuously denies.

-A spokesman for Kurz's ministry said the program for the Iran trip was still under discussion.
-"Austria will in any case discuss the human rights situation as well as its nuclear program," he said, adding that Kurz would not be accompanied by a business delegation.
+A spokesman for Kurz's ministry said the programme for the Iran trip was still under discussion.
+"Austria will in any case discuss the human rights situation as well as its nuclear programme," he said, adding that Kurz would not be accompanied by a business delegation.

 A senior U.S. official visited Vienna in January to voice concern that Austrian companies, hoping to win post-sanctions business in Iran, had visited Tehran in December.